Rakeshkumarsahugithub/React-admin-dashboard/README.md

 # React Admin Dashboard

 A modern, fully responsive admin dashboard built with React, featuring a stunning 3D glassmorphism design, animated aurora backgrounds, and a premium user experience.
-This dashboard is perfect for analytics, user management, sales, and more—optimized for both desktop and mobile.- [View Private Repo Live Demo](https://react-admin-dashboard-rakeshkumarsahugithubs-projects.vercel.app)
+This dashboard is perfect for analytics, user management, sales, and more—optimized for both desktop and mobile.
+- [View Live Demo](https://react-admin-dashboard-rakeshkumarsahugithubs-projects.vercel.app) *(Click on it for Live Demo)*

 ---
 ## 📸 Screenshots & GIFs